DimaRubio/testrail-integration-maven-plugin/README.md

 Quickstart
 ----------

-Add the following to your POM file, updating the `<glue>` definition to point to your glue code packages:
+Add the following to your POM file:
 ```xml
     <pluginRepositories>
         <pluginRepository>